 In 1899, the southwestern portion of Los Angeles County was sliced into Orange County and Santa Ana became the county seat.
 The new board of supervisors bought a plot of land in 1893 for $8,000 from Santa Ana founder William H. Spurgeon on the condition that a courthouse be built within 10 years.
 First came a crudely built jail.
 With a deadline looming to construct a courthouse, the supervisors chose the design of Los Angeles Building Supervisor and architect Charles Lincoln Strange and hired builder Chris McNeill (the Balboa Pavilion).
 The ambitious Strange commissioned and was often credited as architect for Southern California buildings and projects such as Pasadena’s Hotel Green (with Frederick L. Roehrig and William McLean), LA’s Romanesque Central Police Station at First and Hill streets, numerous city schools, and a Los Angeles-to-Altadena electric railway.

-Richardsonian Romanesque, a form of Romanesque Revival, was popular at the turn of the century.
+Richardsonian Romanesque, a form of Romanesque Revival, was popular at the end of the 19th century.
 Many mid-to-large-city government and institutional structures were built in the style; in the West, notable examples include Colorado College in Colorado Springs, San Antonio’s Bexar County Courthouse (architect James Riely Gordon), the Flagstaff City Hall, and the Los Angeles County Courthouse (Curlett, Eisen, and Cuthbertson), built on Poundcake Hill at Spring and Temple streets.
 Strange is said to have based his design for the Santa Ana courthouse on an Iowa Romanesque Revival courthouse, while its 63-foot-tall cupola was believed to be influenced by that of Boston's Trinity Church.

 The symmetrical 2½-story Orange County Courthouse is set on a rusticated granite basement and features wide front steps that climb to an entry centered in a three-bay arcade.
 It faces south onto landscaped grounds with mature palms and polished cannons.
 The facade features five bays; the center and end bays raised and topped by steeply pitched gables with wall dormers.
 A slightly overhanging cornice accented with corbel blocks encircles the building.
 Bands of windows are flat-headed, arched, and recessed.
 Other distinguishing features include heavy, rock-faced stone; massive masonry walls; round arches; and a hipped and gabled metal roof that resembles tile.
 Materials were sourced locally: the Arizona sandstone was from a Santa Ana supplier, while the granite came from Temecula.